-Additionally, the COVID-19 pandemic has introduced new concepts like contact tracing, and has highlighted existing challenges like labor congestion, identification of bottlenecks, and the lack of effective optimizations deployed by current warehouse software.
+The COVID-19 pandemic has introduced new concepts like contact tracing and has highlighted existing challenges like labor congestion, identification of bottlenecks, and the lack of effective optimizations deployed by current warehouse management software.

 A client of CognitOps requested help with managing their operation with new COVID protocols.
 Instead of spending on expensive change orders to customize their legacy and best of breed solutions, they asked us for help.
 Through configuration and with available features, the CognitOps team enabled the client to quickly adapt to their new normal.
 The new features empowered the client with the following capabilities.